mikeshardmind/lumi/theory_overview.md

 `Never[Logical]` is the logical abscence of a valid type, usually by exhaustive narrowing `Never[Logical]` *is not* valid as a return type in Lumi as it is impossible to return a non-existant value.
 `Never[Logical]` *is* a subtype of all concrete types.

-`Never[InfiniteLoop]` is a special indication that this function will never return and continue running infinitely under normal circumstances.
-If it is possible to gracefully shutdown this infinite loop, and have it return rather than raise, this is not the correct type.